Backblaze/b2-sdk-java/README.md

 * implement a WebApiClient that uses java.net instead of HttpComponents and make sure the SDK can be used without HttpComponents.

-* add a progress listener to upload calls so clients can track progress. (maybe downloads too.) possibly as a wrapper on the contentSource, to track the bytes being pulled. that's not 100% accurate, but it should be a lot simpler than hooking into the B2WebApiClient.

 * any good way to exercise all the exception handling in B2WebApiClient implementations?

-* add parameters for sockets?

 * check public/default/private protection levels!